-Note that if students answer yes to any of the character and fitness questions on the UB School of Law application, they are not eligible for automatic admission; instead, their application will be forwarded to the admission committee for a complete review.
+Note that if students answer yes to any of the character and fitness questions on the UBalt School of Law application, they are not eligible for automatic admission; instead, their application will be forwarded to the admission committee for a complete review.
 Character and fitness questions concern information regarding academic and disciplinary probation, criminal offenses, civil suits and employment termination.

-The UB School of Law does not ensure acceptance into the full-time day program; students may be admitted to the full-time day program, the part-time day program or the evening program.
+The UBalt School of Law does not ensure acceptance into the full-time day program; students may be admitted to the full-time day program, the part-time day program or the evening program.
 The law school reserves the right to increase the grade point average and the LSAT score required on an annual basis.
+For more information about this option, contact the Office of Law Admissions at 410.837.4459 or lawadmissions@ubalt.edu.